- Date : 04/12/2020

 You may have scaled down your wedding due to COVID, but that doesn’t mean you have to compromise on its aesthetics.
 With a smaller guest list, chances are you would have chosen a smaller venue.
-This means the decorations are likely to cost a lot less.
+This means the wedding decorations are likely to cost a lot less.
 Ditch extravagant styles and go for something subtle yet elegant.
 You can find plenty of inspiring decor ideas and themes on the internet to suit your taste, and they can be executed without spending a fortune.
-Think fairy lights, chalkboards with love quotes, candles, and locally sourced flowers that cost a lot less than exotic ones but still look great.
+Think fairy lights, chalkboards with love quotes, candles, and elegant floral arrangement from locally sourced flowers that cost a lot less than exotic ones but still look great.

 5. Skip the DJ and go DIY